-The October contract of mustard seed was up on NCDEX as investors covered their short positions after the contract hit a four-week low.
-The most-active October contract was up 0.8% from the previous close.
-Prices fell in the last six trading sessions due to higher carryover stocks of the oilseed from the 2016-17 season.
+The January contract of mustard seed rose on the NCDEX as investors covered their short positions after prices hit a near-two-month low.
+The January contract was at 3,961 rupees per 100 kg, up 0.5% from the previous close.
+Prices had fallen in the past two trading days due to lacklustre demand from oil millers.
+Lower mustard acreage this year further supported prices of the oilseed.

 Since the beginning of MY 2017/18, export of Ukrainian rapeseed reached 1.9 million tons.
 The State Service of Ukraine on Food Safety and Consumer Protection reports that rapeseed exports over this period increased by 54.2% compared to the same date of MY 2016/17 (0.87 million tons).
 Compared to the same date of MY 2016/17, the volume of soybean exports for the reporting period did not change and amounted to 1.2 million tons.
 Earlier it was reported that Ukraine in January-November 2017 exported 64.18 thousand tons of rapeseed oil for USD 51.64 million.